hirokoymj/gcp-study-note/Final.md

 Q2: Company X is planing to deploy a web application to Google cloud hosted on a custom Linux distribution.
 The web site is going to be accesible globally and desires to scale to satisfy demand.(Select two)

 1. Network Load Balancer
-2. App Engine Standard Environment
+2. App Engine Standard Environment (a)
 3. HTTP load Balancer
-4. Managed Instance Group on Compute Engine
+4. Managed Instance Group on Compute Engine (a)

 <hr />